-At first level, in addition to their wizardly magic, a Witch can cast Druid spells, but with an additional access to Necromancy, where they use the same progression table as a Bard, except improving one level for every three as a Wizard.
+At first level, in addition to their wizardly magic, a Witch can cast Druid spells, but with an additional access to Necromancy, where they use the same progression table as a Priest, except improving one level for every three as a Wizard.
 At first level they may cast one such spell.
 No bonus spells are received for high wisdom scores.

 At 3rd level the Witch can secure a familiar, in the same way as Find Familiar by only concentrating for 1 turn.
 They may also brew a Flying Ointment, the Witch's noted special ability, that takes one hour to make and lasts 24 hours.

 At 5th level a Witch can brew a calmative that causes sleep on contact, that coats one weapon initially and an additional one every two levels thereafter.
 A save vs poison negates the effect.
 A weaker ingested version (+2 to saves) can also be created that affects double the number of individuals.
 Brewing takes one hour and it lasts 24 hours.
 The calmative has no impact on creatures or persons greater than 8HD.
 If three Witches of 5th level or above come together in a covenant they may cooperatively cast spells as described under the monster description for Hag.